mepro123/Moer/README.md

 ##  Virus  Detection

 ###  Moer is safe dont worry.
-###  It is made out of ahk script and you might get some security scan pop up thing just ignore it
+###  It is made out of an ahk script and you might get some security scan pop up thing just ignore it
 ###  This happens because the ahk script is complied with Ahk2Exe
 ###  If you wish to download ahk version and not complied then it is still available.